ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 This feature allows you to insert images as well as links to files into the rich-text editor content.
 It is a bridge between the CKEditor 5 WYSIWYG editor and the [CKFinder](https://ckeditor.com/ckfinder) file manager and uploader.

 <info-box>
-	Check out the comprehensive {@link features/image-upload Image upload guide} to learn about other ways to upload images into CKEditor 5.
+	Check out the comprehensive {@link features/image-upload Image upload overview} to learn about other ways to upload images into CKEditor 5.
 </info-box>

 This feature can be used in the rich-text editor in two different ways: